 About the artwork

-Fine art giclée print on bright white matte canvas using latest generation UV pigment 12 colors Epson archival inks for crisp contrasts and 100+ years longevity.
+Fine art, gallery quality giclée print on natural white, matte, archival paper using UV pigment 12 colors Epson archival inks for crisp contrasts and 100+ years longevity.

 - Fine art paper 200 g/m2, slightly textured, 100% cotton rag, acid and lignin free.

 - The size options are tailored to standard frames

 - The final dimensions includes the white border.

 - Delivered rolled and shipped in a rigid tube.